scientiist/scientiist/README.md

     Company/Organization: Redacted Software
         Role: CTO
         Duration: 2023 - Now
-        Description: This is my good friend William's group, and I work with him to develop software to solve practical problems, using C++ and the Linux platform.
+        Description: I work with a friend to develop software to solve practical problems.
+        Generally using C++ and Linux.
 Our products include UserDB, TuxID, and several small utility programs for Linux such as TODO lists.

     Company/Organization: Squid Games
         Role: Previously CTO, now consultant.